Settlement is the largest by defense contractor in a whistleblower case

 Today's settlement is the largest one ever paid by a defense contractor in a "qui tam" (whistleblower) case and the second largest settlement ever paid involving defense contractor fraud.

-The whistleblower, Robert Ferro, will be awarded $48.7 million for his work and the work of his attorneys on the case.
+The whistleblower, Robert Ferro, was represented by Phillips & Cohen LLP.
+He will be awarded $48.7 million for his work and the work of his attorneys on the case.
 The False Claims Act requires the government to reward whistleblowers 15 percent to 25 percent of the amount the government recovers as a result of a qui tam case.

 The lawsuit -- joined by the government and made public today -- alleged that TRW, which Northrop Grumman acquired in 2002, sold to the government components known as "heterojunction bipolar transistors," or "HBTs," that TRW knew were likely to fail in government satellites.